compound-finance/quark/README.md

 { "to": "0xQuarkRelayer", "data": "{evm bytecode}" }
 ```

 That code will run as a transaction script in your quark address, performing whatever operations you've specified (e.g. trading on Uniswap, etc).
-There is no trust being granted to Quark (aside of code bugs), and the Quark Relayer itself is not upgradable.
+There is no trust being granted to Quark, and the Quark Relayer itself is not upgradable.

 ## Using Quark